asavinov/bistro/README.md

         10.0, 20.0, 5L
 );
 ```

+It is also possible to define ranges of time durations and date periods.

 A typical use of range tables is aggregation over (numeric or date) intervals usig inequality conditions as opposed to aggregation over discrete values using equality of values as a condition belonging to a group.